nmo-genio/dailyinsightai/README.md

 - 🧠 Get AI-generated insights (via OpenAI integration)
 - 💾 Store data securely in MongoDB Atlas
 - 🔐 Manage secrets and config via environment variables in `.env` (e.g., OpenAI key, Mongo URI, and DEBUG mode).
 Secrets are controlled using environment variables, and debug output can be toggled.
-- 🧪 Automated testing using Pytest and GitHub Actions for continuous integration
 - 📝 Clear, structured docstrings across all modules
 - 🛠️ Project scaffolded using Poetry (dependency + packaging)